 Assistant Referee Signals- The Complete Guide

-When the soccer ball goes out of play (goal line) and it is close to the assistant referee, he/she must then make a signal with either their left or right hand to tell the referee and players that it is a corner kick.
+When the soccer ball goes out of play (goal line) and is close to the assistant referee, they must signal with either their left or right hand to tell the referee and players that it is a corner kick.

-The assistant can also make a signal if it is deemed that the decision is a clear and obvious call.
+The assistant can also signal if it is deemed that the decision is a clear call.

 Offside